 If you have no clue what I am talking about, do not worry because I will try to put it in more abstract terms.
 The movie makes also a statement on the viewing experience.
 It is a blend of Rear Window and Vertigo.
 We become the ones who are watching, but this experience changes us consciously as well as subconsciously.

-Similar to having this actress reli(e)ve her demons from another person, we are getting rid of our own in the viewing process.
+Similar to having this actress reli(e)ve her demons to another person, we are getting rid of our own in the viewing process.
 We become, well temporarily and symbolically at least, purified and released from the grip-hold of evil.
 It is a cathartic experience that we can grow from if we open ourselves to this journey.

 Although these themes have existed in most of Lynch's movies, they have never been as clear as this one, which is an ironic statement I know this being his most enigmatic work.
 But for me there was a feeling of closure, which many viewers and critics must have missed out on, not a logical closure of loose ends, but an emotional and subconscious one.